youssefkhadragy/Java-Empire-Game/README.md

 # Java-Empire-Game
 Turn-based java game.
-To run game, compile and run Graphics.java file.
+To run game, import project to Eclipse IDE then compile and run Graphics.java file.